-DOHERTY.-This is the cock that crows in the morn to wake the priest all shaven and shorn that married the man all tattered and torn that kissed the maiden all forlorn that hook at the dogs that are helping the cat to watch the rat that nibbles the bait that lies in the house that Jack built.
+DOHERTY.-This is the cock that crows in the morn to wake the priest all shaven and shorn that married the man all tattered and torn that kissed the maiden all forlorn that milks the cows with the crooked horns that hook at the dogs that are helping the cat to watch the rat that nibbles the bait that lies in the house that Jack built.

-A CLOCK BEWITCHED.-A Vermont newspaper is responsible for the following story: "A circumstance which savors more of spiritualism than any thing the Eddys ever did is vouched struck a number of times and continued n't alter it."-[Hudson Gazette. running for a couple of days.
-After a silence of two years, and while in its previous condition, the clock showed life again during another party.
-This performance has been repeated at a third party within a few days, and the clock ran exactly twenty-four hours, every effort to stop it proving as useless
+A CLOCK BEWITCHED.-A Vermont newspaper is responsible for the following story: "A circumstance which sayors more of spiritualism than anything the Eddys ever did is vouched for in South Woodstock.
+About three years ago F. B. Fletcher moved to the place from Mystic, Conn., and several evenings after, when his friends gave him a house-warning, a small eight-day clock which stood on the parlor mantle, unwound and without a pendulum, struck a number of times and continued running for a couple of days.
+After a silence of two years, and while in its previous condition, the clock showed life again during another party. performance has been repeated at a third party within a few days, and the clock ran exactly twenty-four hours, every effort to stop it proving as useless as the attempts to make it run since

-A BARBAROUS ITEM.-A peculiar looking individual stepped into a hardware store in Washington the other day and said: "I've been here six months and, so help me gracious, I haven't found a decent barber yet.
+A BARBAROUS ITEM .- A peculiar looking individual stepped into a hardware store in Washington the other day and said: "I've been here six months and, so help me gracious, I haven't found a decent barber yet.
 The best of them haul and scrape against the grain, and scarify a fellow till you can't rest.
 I'll have no more of it in mine.
-Hand down the best kit of shavin' tools you have in the shop."
-It was Dr. Mary Walker,- Oil City Der-
+Hand down the best kit of To make a monkey wrench, feed him shavin' tools you have in the shop."
+It was Dr. Mary Walker.-[Oil City Derrick.